 Some Kingfish showing along the reefs but they remain very scattered.
 A Wahoo here and there despite the moon phase.

-Tight lines and continued good fishing from Rick, Matt, Tommy K and JJ aboard the Marlin My Darlin.
+Tight lines and continued good fishing from JJ, Matt, Tommy K and JJ aboard the Marlin My Darlin.